 This technology is more promising with Wi-Fi 6 routers thanks to the improved capacity and speeds over previous generations of routers.
 Some routers such as the Netgear Nighthawk MK62 are even compatible with EasyMesh which is a standard for connecting future devices.

 Most people simply don't need much more than gigabit speeds on their home Wi-Fi networks.
 Luckily, even Wi-Fi 6 mesh systems are available for people that don't need a ton of speed but still want to take advantage of the other advancements.
 The Netgear Nighthawk MK62 strikes a great balance between speed and features offering expandable coverage and plenty of speed for most people.

-Wi-Fi 6 mesh systems are bringing features like MU-MIMO and better handling of multiple connections to your whole home.
+Many of the best wireless routers support Wi-Fi 6 and mesh if you're not sure you need either feature right now.
+Still, Wi-Fi 6 mesh systems are bringing features like MU-MIMO and better handling of multiple connections to your whole home.
 Not that many devices sold in the past couple of years support Wi-Fi 6, but many new phones are supporting the protocol.
-Thankfully all of these devices support older versions of Wi-Fi to maintain compatibility with the added benefit of better connections between the base router and satellite units.
+Thankfully, all of these devices support older versions of Wi-Fi to maintain compatibility with the added benefit of better connections between the base router and satellite units.

 Credits — The team that worked on this guide

 Samuel Contreras When Samuel is not writing about networking and carriers, he spends most of his time researching computer components and obsessing over what CPU goes into the ultimate Windows 98 computer.
 It's the Pentium 3.

 We may earn a commission for purchases using our links.
 Learn more.

 Looking for alternatives to Nest Wifi?
 Here are the best options.

 Google's Nest Wifi might be some of the best-known mesh networking hardware on the market, but it's far from the only option available to you.
 If you're looking for alternatives, there are plenty - and many of them blow Google out of the water.